 - It is not advisable to carry out soil gas tests on the building ground, as they are time-consuming, expensive and inconclusive.

-If the measurement shows that the reference value of 300 Bq/m³ is exceeded, this can be remediated by proven remediation measures on the building.
+If the measurement shows an exceedance of the reference value of 300 Bq/m³, this can be remedied by proven remediation measures on the building.
 The measures range from sealing building components such as the floor slab to extracting the soil air below the floor slab.

 The cost of remediation measures depends heavily on the measure required.
 While simple measures - which can often be carried out on one's own - cost only a few € 100, costs of up to € 5,000 can arise for complex conditions.

-For the planning and execution of radon remediation measures, the following experts for building radon protection are at your disposal.
+For the planning and execution of radon remediation measures, the following experts for structural radon protection are at your disposal.

 Consideration of radon protection during a general renovation or thermal refurbishment